 If you hold shares in your own name, by submitting a proxy you may either vote for or withhold authority to vote for each nominee for the Board of Directors, you may vote in favor or against or abstain from the ratification of the appointment of independent registered public accountant, you may vote in favor or against or abstain from the approval on an advisory basis of the executive compensation disclosed in this Proxy Statement, and you may vote in favor of or against or abstain from the approval of the 2014 Incentive Compensation Plan.
 If you sign and submit your proxy card without voting instructions, your shares will be in favor of each director and each other item considered for shareholder approval.
-If you hold shares through a broker, follow the voting instructions provided by your broker.
-If you want to vote in person, a legal proxy must be obtained from your broker and brought to the Meeting.
-The New York Stock Exchange ("NYSE") permits brokers to vote their customers' shares on routine matters when the brokers have not received voting instructions from their customers' shares on non-routine matters such as shareholder proposals unless they have received voting instructions from their customers' shares on non-routine matters such as shareholder proposals unless they have received voting instructions from their customers.
+If you hold shares through a broker, follow the voting instructions, a legal proxy must be obtained from your broker and brought to the Meeting.
+The New York Stock Exchange ("NYSE") permits brokers to vote their customers' shares on routine matters when the brokers have not received voting instructions from their customers' shares on non-routine matters such as shareholder proposals unless they have received voting instructions from their customers.
 Under NYSE rules, brokers are also not permitted to exercise discretionary voting authority with respect to shares for which voting instructions have not been received, as such voting authority pertains to the election of directors (whether contested or uncontested) and to matters relating to executive compensation.
-As a result of the NYSE rules, unless they have received voting instructions from their customers' shares on any other matters of the rules and to matters relating to executive compensation.
-As a result of the NYSE rules, unless they have received voting instructions from their customers' shares on any other matters other their customers' shares on any other matters other
+As a result of the NYSE rules, unless they have received voting instructions from their customers' shares on any other their customers' their custom of or directors (whether contested or uncontested) and to matters relating to executive compensation.
+As a result of the NYSE rules, unless they have received voting instructions from their customers, brokers may not vote their customers of our independent registered public accountant.